vespa-cloud/vector-search/README.md

 # Managed Vector Search using Vespa Cloud

+There is a growing interest in AI-powered vector representations of unstructured multimodal data and searching efficiently over these representations.
+This repository describes how your organization can unlock the full potential of multimodal AI-powered vector representations using Vespa Cloud -- the industry-leading managed Vector Search Service.

 ## Create your tenant in the Vespa Cloud

 If you don't already have a Vespa Cloud tenant,